 There’s an irony here, of course: the people most opposed to literal over-policing are enacting it themselves.
 There’s not yet an ideological equivalent to “stop and frisk,” but it’s not hard to imagine one developing.
 “You there!
 Do all lives matter?
 Think carefully before you answer.”
 Or, “Halt, citizen!
 Name the genders.”

 My aim isn’t to highlight the hypocrisy of the far left.
-It’s to try to understand why people might think “cancel culture” (again for lack of a better term) is a good.
+It’s to try to understand why people might think “cancel culture” (again for lack of a better term) is a good thing.

 But broken windows backfires in practice.
 The people it’s supposed to be benefiting come to see it as the greater threat.
 “I’ll tolerate some graffiti if it means my son isn’t accosted by the police every week,” a parent might think.
 “People who think I’m a crypto-fascist are more likely to bother me online than actual fascists are,” a mainstream liberal might think.